 Learning in the 21st century still takes place in formal learning spaces such as classrooms and lecture halls.
 As a result of a dynamic, complex and increasingly global society and working world, informal learning spaces have also been gaining in importance for some years: co-working spaces, cafés, city squares, libraries, parks, etc. are sometimes better suited for learning than classic learning spaces and are characteristics of today’s learning culture.

-The growing use of digital educational resources and the increasing use of digital media in higher education have given rise to other teaching-learning settings: digital learning spaces.
-The Corona pandemic has catalyzed the development of digital learning spaces.
+T The growing use of digital educational resources and the increasing use of digital media in higher education have given rise to other teaching-learning settings: digital learning spaces.
+The Corona pandemic catalyzed the development of digital learning spaces.
 In this process, digital learning spaces also influence the requirements for the design of physical learning spaces.
-In this context, traditional (learning) architectures often pose challenges to teachers and learners alike when implementing innovative learning scenarios.

-Since 2019, SRH University Heidelberg /Germany (HSHD) together with its two partner universities, Universitá degli Studi di Firenze /Italy (USF) and Universidade do Minho /Portugal (UMINHO) have been dealing with the learning spaces of the future from different perspectives as part of the LEARN[IN] project.
+Since 2019, SRH University Heidelberg /Germany together with its two partner universities, Universitá degli Studi di Firenze /Italy and Universidade do Minho /Portugal have been dealing with the learning spaces of the future from different perspectives as part of the LEARN[IN] project.
 For example, the partner universities in LEARN[IN] I investigated the transformation from formal to informal learning spaces at the intersection of architecture, urban planning and education during the 2019-2020 funding period.
-The developed project ideas set impulses for possible further developments. the focus of the current LEARN[IN] II project in the funding period 2021-2022 is digital learning spaces, the follow-up project LEARN[IN] III Learning Spaces Prototypes will create a counterpart that focuses on the quality of concrete spatial learning settings that are closely linked to digital environments.
-To this end, the HSHD campus will be used as a learning and experiential space.
-Based on the experiences in LEARN[IN] II, specific spatial concepts for the HSHD campus will be developed in LEARN[IN] III and prototypes for concrete digital learning settings will be built.
+The developed project ideas set impulses for possible further developments.
+The focus of the LEARN[IN] II project in the funding period 2021-2022 was digital learning spaces, the follow-up project LEARN[IN] III Learning Spaces Prototypes creates a counterpart that focuses on the quality of concrete spatial learning settings that are closely linked to digital environments.
+To this end, the SRH Heidelberg campus was used as a learning and experientimental space.
+Based on the experiences in LEARN[IN] II, in LEARN[IN] III specific spatial concepts and prototypes for concrete digital learning settings for the SRH Heidelberg campus were developed and built.